nokia/ntt/docs/conformance/remaining-work.md

 yields no safe commit (gaming / codec-specific / matching-core regression — see above).
 What remains:

-1. **Engine convergence** — make the library default strict, then delete the approximate engine, the `SemanticsProfile` toggle and the `--approximate` / `--profile` flags, and rebaseline.
-This is cleanup of transitional scaffolding, not new coverage, and it is the prerequisite for having a single engine.

-   *Partly done.* `interleave` no longer falls back to the legacy evaluator merely because defaults are active: `runDefaults` reports a default that actually took a branch, which is the signal needed to leave the interleave (20.5), so the snapshot evaluator now handles that case directly. `@nodefault` is honoured on a plain `alt` too, which the strict evaluator previously ignored.
-The one remaining fallback is an interleave branch body that may itself block: taking it needs cooperative suspension at the blocking point and resumption of a sibling, which the snapshot evaluator does not model.
-Closing that is what removes the last caller of `evalAltStmtBestEffort` from the strict path.
+**Engine convergence is done** (2026-08-03) — see "One engine" above.
+Both interleave fallbacks and the second, mis-gated altstep fallback are closed, the approximate engine and the profile toggle are deleted, and the corpus never moved: every step held 4798 / 4948 with zero per-file changes.
+Deleting the blocking-body fallback needed no branch-suspension machinery, because measurement showed that fallback changed no verdict.

+What remains:

+1. **Execute `control {}` as a program.** Measured as the largest of the real-execution levers by a wide margin: 4625 of 4948 corpus files have a control part, it accounts for 76 of the 227 addressable-gap files, and the evaluator already handles the node (`case *syntax.ControlPart` in `interpreter/interpreter.go`) — module init just skips it and the harness only ever runs the first testcase.
+The clean first slice is the 24 files whose control part is the *only* executable thing in them; the second is running every `execute(...)` in sequence with proper verdict aggregation, which is what the six `26_module_control` misses need.
 2. **Bucket 3 clusters**, one precise, narrowly-scoped analysis pass at a time. `reject->pass` is now 107 of the 150 unmatched files, so this is where the remaining match-rate lives — but see the 2026-06-17 triage
-   above: none of it is low-hanging, and matching-core changes regress easily (cf. the 150605 attempt in 1d).
+   above: none of it is low-hanging, spread across 23 clusters, and matching-core changes regress easily (cf. the 150605 attempt in 1d).
-3. **Real-execution depth over match rate** — cross-module symbol resolution with `ttcn3/types`, wiring `runtime/codec`, executing `control {}` as a program, and a host binding for external functions.
-   These grow the 50.72% real-execution rate and unblock 1c/1d leftovers;
-   several barely move the match rate.
+3. **Wire `runtime/codec`.** Filed here rather than under real execution: it is worth only ~2 real-execution conversions but up to 15 match-rate fixes, 13 of them the `22_communication_operations` `reject->pass` cluster that needs decoding to actually *fail* on malformed input, which the current placeholder cache can never do.
+The codecs exist and are tested; the work is the bridge, and the risk is that a real codec produces different bytes than the placeholder for the 233 files that currently match through it.
+4. **A host binding for external functions** — smallest payoff (3 real executions, 3-5 match fixes) but also the smallest possible slice, if scoped to a name-to-closure registry alongside the existing `matchFile` interception rather than a real FFI.
+5. **Do not** pursue cross-module symbol resolution via `ttcn3/types` as a conformance lever. `TypeOf` handles literals and operators only, so this means writing a symbol table from scratch, while the existing flat-directory hack in `conformance.go` already gets 454 of the 555 nominally-unresolvable files executing and matching.
+Measured return: one file.
-4. Leave **Bucket 2** as-is unless the suite revision is reconciled.
+6. Leave **Bucket 2** as-is unless the suite revision is reconciled.